Can You Trust AI to Identify Mushrooms?

 A good scanner looks at signals such as cap outline, surface texture, color zones, gill or pore visibility, stem shape, and background context.
 It may also infer clues from habitat, but only if the photo and user notes provide them.

 This is probability, not certainty.
 Wet caps, yellow indoor lighting, missing stem bases, and immature specimens can shift the ranking.
-For privacy, photos are deleted after analysis.
+To protect your privacy, mushroom images are removed once the identification process is complete.

 How to Use AI Mushroom Identification